-Pumpkin: Rich in carotenoids for eye health & cancer prevention
+Pumpkin: Carotenoids for eye health & cancer prevention

 1st Nov 2024

 Pumpkins aren’t just for Halloween!
-Packed with beta-carotene, fibre, and vitamin C, they’re perfect for autumn dishes—try roasted in salads, sides or stews.
+Packed with beta-carotene, fibre and vitamin C, they’re perfect for autumn dishes—try roasted in salads, sides or stews.

-Source of:
+Source of

 • Fibre for gut health and keeping you full longer.